Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Introduction

 However, the margin theory has a limitation that the improvement of margin distributions does not necessarily guarantee a better generalization performance, which is at least traced back to \cite{Breiman99} in his effort to understanding AdaBoost.
 In this work, Breiman designed an algorithm \emph{arc-gv} such that the margin can be maximized via a prediction game, then he demonstrated an example that one can achieve uniformly larger margin distributions on training data than AdaBoost but suffer a higher generalization error.
 In the end of this paper, Breiman made the following comments with a dilemma:

-\emph{"The results above leave us in a quandary.
+\emph{``The results above leave us in a quandary.
 The laboratory results for various arcing algorithms are excellent, but the theory is in disarray.
 The evidence is that if we try too hard to make the margins larger, then overfitting sets in. $\cdots$ My sense of it is that we just do not understand enough about what is going on."}

 In this paper, we are going to revisit Breiman's dilemma in the scenario of deep neural networks.
-Both success and failure can be witnessed with normalized margin based bounds on generalization error.
+We shall see margin distributions on training and test data may behave differently on the low and high parts during training processes.
 First of all, let's look at the following illustration example.